-There have been many misconceptions due to false information surrounding the use of waist trainers.
-Before tackling the most commonly asked questions, let’s first take a better look at exactly what waist trainers are and how waist training actually works.
+There have been many misconceptions due to false information surrounding the use of weight loss waist trainers.
+Before tackling the most commonly asked questions, let’s first take a better look at exactly what waist trainers are and how core training actually works.

-Their other principal goal is to actually make your waist physically smaller, for far longer than just that one night out.
-This is proven to be achieved through consistent use over a period of a few weeks up to a few months, or as the name suggests, through “training your waist”.
+Their other principal goal is to actually make your midriff physically smaller, for far longer than just that one night out.
+This is proven to be achieved through consistent use over a period of a few weeks up to a few months, or as the name suggests, through “training your core”.

-Since then, waist trainers and corsets have been one of the first mass produced garments worldwide.
-In modern times, however, technology and research have helped developed a waist trainer for practically any occasion and not just for important appointments at court.
+Since then, corsets and waist trainers have been one of the first mass produced garments worldwide.
+In modern times, however, technology and research have helped developed a cincher for practically any occasion and not just for important appointments at court.
 We are talking about one kind for special events, another for the gym, another for everyday wear, and so on.
 This advancement is targeted at the present-day woman who lives a full life and does not want to compromise her weight loss journey due to a packed schedule.

 What exactly is being adjusted when wearing a trainer?

-You have the option to train your waist using a classic corset with an inner bone structure or one without it - which is a less intense version that mostly serves as a high compression band.
+You have the option to train your waist using a classic waist trainer with an inner bone structure or one without it - which is a less intense version that mostly serves as a high compression band.
 Though it is situated in the area, this process will not in any way reshape your hips.
-It will, however, be able to cinch your two bottom-most ribs called your “floating ribs” and have them tucked inwards along with the rest of your waistline.
-This is especially achievable when training with a steel boned corset and is one of the main reasons behind that hourglass form.
+It will, however, be able to cinch your two bottom-most ribs called your “floating ribs” and have them tucked inwards along with the rest of your core.
+This is especially achievable when training with a steel boned waist trainer and is one of the main reasons behind that hourglass form.

 When done at a steady pace, meaning not too rushed or extreme, this is perfectly fine and will not cause any health issues along the way.
 After all, these two floating ribs are meant to shift anyway.
 Just be sure to give your body enough time to adjust to the constrictions and not go any faster with your routine than you feel physically comfortable to do so.
 Even once your floating ribs pull inwards due to the constant compression, this is not permanent and will need a maintenance routine to keep it in place.

 Still not convinced.
-Is waist training really safe?
+Is core training really safe?